mustakrakishe/Zendesk-ticket-exporter/README.md

 ![Notification](https://github.com/mustakrakishe/Zendesk-ticket-exporter/blob/master/screenshots/02_notification.jpg "Notification")

-In seweral seconds, when CSV will be ready for download, you will be invited.
+In several seconds, when CSV will be ready for download, you will be invited.

 ![Download](https://github.com/mustakrakishe/Zendesk-ticket-exporter/blob/master/screenshots/03_download.jpg "Download")